culibraries/static-nytimes/README.md

 These files live on the mount point under {mount point}/nytimes/ (ie: /usr/local/openresty/nginx/html/static/nytimes)

 CU Static Server handles the serving of these files along with authentication and permission checks.
+There should be a location "/static/nytimes/activate" set in the Static Web server to proxy pass to the NYT Cooking sign-up page with the gift code.